-- 1R1.
-All protests concerning the order of finish shall be examined and resolved by the Chief Judge, whose decision is final and without appeal. - 1R2.
-All protests regarding the qualification of riders or machines or the regularity of entries or classifications should be lodged with the Chief Referee before the race. - 1R3.
-Procedure.
+101. All protests concerning the order of finish shall be examined and resolved by the Chief Judge.

+102. All protests regarding the qualification of riders or bicycles or the regularity of entries or classifications should be lodged with the Chief Referee before the race.

+103. Procedure.
 The above protests may be made verbally and no deposit is needed.
-All other protests must be in writing, signed by the protestor, and accompanied by a
+All other protests must be in writing, signed by the protestor, and accompanied by a deposit as specified in the Schedule of Fees on the USAC website.
+Protests in single events must be made within the following time limits:

-- deposit as specified in the Schedule of Fees.
-Protests in stage races are covered in Rule 4F7.
-Protests in single events must be made within the following time limits: - (a) A protest of foul riding or any other irregularity taking place during the race must be made within 15 minutes after the protestor's finish time. - (b) A protest regarding the final results must be made within 15 minutes after the announcement of results. - 1R4.
-Decision.
-Protests shall be heard and decided either by the Chief Referee or by a jury composed of an odd number of race officials that includes the Chief Referee.
-Such a jury shall conduct its deliberations in secret and shall reach decisions by a majority vote. - 1R5.
+- (a) A protest of foul riding or any other irregularity taking place during the race must be made within 15 minutes after the protestor's finish time. - (b) A protest regarding the final results must be made within 15 minutes after the announcement of results in order for riders to be eligible for prizes. - (c) For any protests made after the awards ceremony, any rider's right to prizes is waived. - (d) Once the results have been finalized onsite and the awards have been given out, any further results protests may be submitted directly to USA Cycling, who will consider them at its discretion.
+Any such results protests must be submitted at the latest 30 days after the results are posted on the USA Cycling website. - 104.
+All protests, other than those regarding results and placings, shall be heard and decided either by the Chief Referee or by a jury composed of an odd number of race officials that includes the Chief Referee. - 105.
 Hearings.
-Administrative, eligibility, and disciplinary hearings are processed according to USA Cycling Policy !!! (see appendices).
+Administrative, eligibility, and disciplinary hearings are processed according to USA Cycling Policy III.
 Field of Play decisions made by race officials are not subject to review by a hearing panel, even if those decisions affect eligibility.